robert-s-lee/lai-train-eval/README.md

-Lift-and-shift existing training and inference scripts as Lightning App.
-Lightning App is the one tool that can automate the research workflow and ML pipeline.
+Lightning App automate the research workflow and production pipeline.
+Lightning App is composed of Lightning Work and Lightning Flow.
+Wrap existing scripts as Lightning Works.
+Exchange data among Lightning Works with Lightning Drives.
+Lightning Works send state information to Lighting Flows.
+Lightning Flows send run command to Lightning Works.
+Distributed states and runs are serialized via event loops in Lightning Flows.

 Integrating many components each with it's own scripting tools take time and error pone.
 Lighting App is pure Python.
 One language for all tasks.